Dealing with a deceased person’s money and property

 - Can I get a copy of a will?

 - Further information and contacts

-This document describes the process of administering a deceased person's estate in Ireland.
+Here we explain the process of administering a deceased person's estate in Ireland, including:

 If there is a will and an executor has been appointed, then the executor deals with the estate.
 This means that they make sure that the spouse/civil partner is aware of the right to a legal right share and distributes the estate in accordance with the will and the law.